EgoAleSum/pycon2018-labs/deploy-docker-azure/README.md

 3. [ ] Build the docker image by typing `docker build -t pyconlabs.azurecr.io/<app_name>:latest .`, make sure to pick a unique name for `<app_name>`, e.g. `<your_name>lab`

-## Part B: Create Web App and Azure Container Registry
+## Part B: Create Web App from Container

 4. [ ] In the docker tab of the explorer, right-click on the container named `pyconlabs.azurecr.io/<app_name>` and select Push